Where is Away

 PLU began working with Caraustar a company that recycles paper and cardboard and turns it into paperboard in January 2016.
 Caraustar works with LeMay to haul our paper and cardboard free of charge to their location for processing.

-Compost is collected in academic and office buildings by Waste Diversion student staff and consolidated into large green compost totes at the AUC (these same totes are used at large campus events.
+Compost is collected in academic and office buildings by Waste Diversion student staff and consolidated into a large green compost dumpster at the AUC, we also provide large green totes that are used at large campus events.
 When the dumpster is full it is collected by Cedar Grove and emptied at their location in Seattle.

 Our Grounds Services crew collects any yard waste (including leaves, branches and other yard debris) and places it in a large yard waste dumpster.
-This dumpster is also collected by LeMay when it is full.
+This dumpster is collected by Murrey’s Disposal when it is full.

 Any old batteries, used ink cartridges and toners, or broken electronics from campus departments are brought to (or picked up by) the Waste Diversion Department.
 When we have accumulated enough of these items we bring them to SBK Electronic Recycling, a local recycling company, where they are broken down and processed to be reused or recycled properly.

-Any material that cannot be recycled and is placed in landfill containers, dumpsters or large green landfill totes on campus is picked up by LeMay several times a week and brought to the Tacoma Recovery & Transfer Station.
+Any material that cannot be recycled and is placed in landfill containers, dumpsters or large green landfill totes on campus is picked up by LeMay several times a week and brought to the the Hidden Valley Transfer Station.

 Hazardous material, such as chemical waste from the Chemistry department, aerosol cans, and light bulbs are processed through our Hazardous Waste program.
 This program is under the supervision of PLU’s Department of Environmental Health, Safety, and Emergency Programs.